 Job interview questions and answers can be a mystery.
 Don’t worry, we will not let you fall down the rabbit hole and into the twilight zone.
 No, no!
 It can be difficult if you are not prepared.

 Depending on job responsibilities, company, panel of interviewers, and time will determine what questions and how many are asked in an interview.
 The best thing you can do is relax.

-A first phone interview or screening usually is between 15 to 30 minutes.
+A first phone interview or screening typically is between 15 to 30 minutes.
 A face-to-face interview is usually 30 minutes to 1 hour.

 A hiring manager is attempting to learn about your qualifications, as you are learning about the position and company.
 This is the ideal time to use the What to Ask in an Interview Guide and Form, that is included in the Chronological package.
 By the time you use this guide you will have your complete set of job interview questions and answers regarding your future employer and job responsibilities.

 You are interviewing the company, just like they are interviewing you.
 By the end of the job interview questions and answers session, you will decide if the job and employer is a right for you.
 You must ask questions in the interview, and make a decision if you want to work for that employer.

 1. Name a weakness

 Turn a weakness into a strength.
 You can answer this question in a variety of ways.
 Below is one suggested answer:

 2. Why do you want this job?